grimicorn/wp-better-attachments/readme.txt

 Added a new list shortcode/function, improved inline title caption editor saving, and misc. style/cleanup

 == 1.3.3 ==
-Should resolve issues from last update, adds more settings control, amoung other things.
+Should resolve issues from last update and adds more settings control